Meth Withdrawal Symptoms, Detox and Treatment

 What are the Symptoms of Meth Withdrawal?

-As the symptoms of meth withdrawal start to engulf the body, the first phase is often referred to as a “meth crash.”
+As the symptoms of meth withdrawal begin, the first phase is often referred to as a “meth crash.”

-In this stage, not only will a person begin experiencing depression, fatigue is often overwhelming, causing some people to sleep for excessive periods.
-In between, sleeping, they may find they have a voracious appetite.
+In this stage, depression and fatigue can be overwhelming, causing some people to sleep for excessive periods.
+In between sleeping, they may find they have a voracious appetite.

-These symptoms are to be expected as meth abuse makes both sleeping and eating remarkably difficult.
+These symptoms are expected since meth abuse makes both sleeping and eating difficult.

-Around day three, most people in meth detox are at their most vulnerable to relapse because intense physical cravings grip the body.
-It’s not uncommon for a person in this stage to have extreme anxiety and feel as if they can’t live without the drug.
+Around day three, most people in meth detox are at their most vulnerable to relapse because intense cravings take over.
+It’s common for a person in this stage to have extreme anxiety and feel as if they can’t live without the drug.

 Overcoming these two stages of withdrawal will take support and compassion for someone recovering from meth addiction and there is still difficult work ahead.